Edward Hopper: Art market

-In 2013 the Pennsylvania Academy of Fine Arts put Hopper's East Wind Over Weehawken (1934) up for sale, hoping to garner the $22–$28 million at which the painting is valued, to establish a fund to acquire "contemporary art" that would appreciate in value.
-It is a street scene rendered in dark, earthy tones depicting the gabled house at 1001 Boulevard East at the corner of 49th Street in Weehawken, New Jersey, and is considered one of Hopper's best works.
-It was acquired directly from the dealer handling the artist's paintings in 1952, fifteen years before the death of the painter, at a very low price.
+In 2013, the Pennsylvania Academy of the Fine Arts in Philadelphia put Hopper's East Wind Over Weehawken (1934) up for sale, hoping to garner $22–$28 million to establish a fund to acquire contemporary art.
+The painting, a street scene rendered in dark, earthy tones depicting the gabled house at 1001 Boulevard East at the corner of 49th Street in Weehawken, New Jersey, is considered one of Hopper's best works.
+It was acquired directly from the dealer handling the artist's paintings in 1952, fifteen years before the death of the painter.
 The painting sold for a record-breaking $36 million at Christie's in New York, to an anonymous telephone bidder.

-In 2018, after the death of art collector Barney A. Ebsworth and subsequent auction of many of the pieces from his collection, Chop Suey (1929) was sold for $92 million, becoming the most expensive of Hopper's work ever bought at auction.
+In 2018, after the death of art collector Barney A. Ebsworth and the subsequent auction of many pieces from his collection, Chop Suey (1929) was sold for $91.9 million, becoming the most expensive of Hopper's works ever bought at auction.